csf-dev/agiil/Agiil.QueryLanguage.Antlr/README.md

     * **grun** - the ANTLR testing & diagnostics suite (for Java parsers)
     * **compile-java** - invokes the Java compiler to transform generated code to executable Java
 * An msbuild *targets file* integrating code generation into the build process: `Tools\BuildAntlrGrammar.targets`
+* Various directories named `Generated_XXX`.
+These are the output directories for the ANTLR code generation.

 The msbuild targets file contains targets which generate parsers for:
 * C#